sipeed/sipeed_wiki/docs/hardware/zh/tang/Tang-Nano-9K/examples/lushaylabs/1_installation_getting_started/installation_getting_started.md

 You should receive a popup that says the OSS-CAD-Suite path is not setup, click on the "Setup Now" button and a file browser will appear, you need to select the OSS-CAD-Suite folder we just extracted you should select the actual folder called `oss-cad-suite` (the one with the `bin` folder inside).

-Once selected you have successfully setup the toolchain.<h3 id="ubuntu-usb-permission-fix">Ubuntu USB Permission Fix</h3>
+Once selected you have successfully setup the toolchain.

+### Ubuntu USB Permission Fix

 On Ubuntu you will need to give permissions to you user so that we can run openFPGALoader without being root.
 To do this you need to run the following from a terminal: